GalvanizeDataScience/IntroToMachineLearning/README.md

 # IntroToMachineLearning

-Intro To Machine Learning Galvanize
+Presentation from April 24 2019 on Introduction to Machine Learning